ecosystem-guides.com

 This film also uses 'Siamese Fighting Fish' Betta splendens.
 They are native to south-east Asia, found in the freshwater wetlands of Thailand.
 These area continue to be drained quickly, so these fish are endangered in the wild.
 However, they were one of the first 'domesticated' fish in the world, and are one of the most common aquarium fish.
 The ones in the wild don't have the colours the aquarium breeds display.

-Great quote: "It's just the right size, for me that is"
+Great quote after looking at girl with a big mouth: "It's just the right size...for me that is"

 The film that kicked the series into blockbusters.
 Infamous for having Bond not do an awful lot, and have things happen to him, which is actually just a reflection of the more realistic way things were depicted in the original novels.
 The main female character is called Pussy Galore (that's also from the novel).

-Oh, look there is a seagull!
+Oh, look there is a gull!
 Ah, no, it's Sean Connery's hat.
+People sometimes think it is a duck, but I think it's a gull.

 This film represents the peak of the series popularity, both culturally and financially; this was the Star Wars of the 1960's.
 It still remains (inflation adjusted) the second most successful movie in the series, followed by Goldfinger.
 It is an epic film, and many of the underwater scenes were no doubt incredible firsts for their time, but it's pretty long, badly edited, and the underwater stuff gets pretty boring.
 But due to its tropical location, it's the film where the wildlife action starts happening...

 The sharks in the pool of eye-patched villian Largo, are called 'Golden Grotto Sharks'.
 However, this is a fictional species, made up to be a scary name; they are in fact Tiger Sharks, which is pretty damn scary enough.
 There are some interesting shots of Connery with sharks.
 One is of him clearly holding his hand against glass as a shark goes by (a little bit like the tarantula from Dr. No, and Indiana Jones with the snake in Raiders of the Lost Ark).
 But the plexiglass was not big enough, and a shark managed to get on the side with Sean Connery.
 As you can imagine, the star wasn't so happy about this close encounter.
-But then again, he got to snog Claudine Auger, Luciana Paluzzi and Molly Peters.
+But then again, he got to snog Claudine Auger, Luciana Paluzzi and Molly Peters in this movie, (and then later Kim Bassinger and Catherine Zeta Jones) so let's not feel too sorry for him.
 The second shot looks great; Sean Connery hops out of the pool as a shark comes racing towards him and the slot between pools; he gets out just in time!
-I was was always amazed by this shot, but apparantly it is a dead shark being pulled along on a rope by a crew member.
+I was was always amazed by this shot, but apparently it is a dead shark being pulled along on a rope by a crew member.

 In one of the more sensual scenes, James Bond sucks the toxic spines out of Domino's foot (was it a sea urchin?).
 In the book there is a similar scene, it is foot-fetishingly descriptive enough to please Quentin Tarantino, and it leads into the two having sex, but in the film the scene climaxes with Bond errr...shooting his spear into a man.
 Hmm.
 In both Connery says: "This is the first time I've eaten a woman, they're rather good".